 As an authentication mechanism for emails, DMARC (Domain-based Message Authentication, Reporting, and Conformance) protect against impersonation and reports violations when they occur.

 This is done by informing the incoming mail server (i.e. the server that handles the addressee’s mailbox) what to do with the email that has been rejected by SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).

 We read that it is a mechanism.
 In general, A DMARC rule is a set of rules against which an email server must act.
 The DMARC authentication protocol relies on the SPF and DKIM protocols.
 These technologies complement each other.

 To learn more about DMARC, you need to be familiar with several technical aspects:

 Above all, this article is useful for people or companies that use email in their own domain (so the end of the email address after @ is the same as your website address).
 Most likely, you keep your website on some hosting, where in addition to the disk space for your website files, you also get the option to create mail addresses on your own domain.

 - An essential element of DMARC technology is the domain’s DNS zone record.
-A DNS zone is a place where various advanced configurations of your domain are saved.
-This is done using records.
+Using records, you can store various advanced configurations for your domain in a DNS zone.
 Every single record, consisting of name, type, and value, provides some functionality.

 - Technically, the mail server is a computer that receives and sends mail.
-There are two types of servers: outgoing mail server (responsible for sending messages) and incoming mail server (responsible for receiving messages).
+There are two types of servers: outgoing mail servers (responsible for sending messages) and incoming mail servers (responsible for receiving messages).